 On 30 November 2016, the Strata Schemes Management Act 2015 and the Strata Schemes Management Regulation 2016 replaced the previous Act and Regulations.

 A significant requirement of the new Act is for the consolidation of all strata schemes bylaws.
 This applies to all schemes notwithstanding their size; i.e. any strata scheme with two (2) or more lots is required to comply.
 The SSMA 2015 requires the consolidation of bylaws to be complete by 29 November 2017.

 This process will require at least two (2) general meetings (EGM, AGM) to be conducted to complete the process.
-The purpose is to ensure that all of a single strata schemes bylaws are available from the Land and Property Information office as a single document.
+The purpose is to ensure that all of a single strata schemes bylaws are available from the Land Registry Services as a single document.
 A strata scheme will not be able to register any new bylaws until such time as the consolidation has been completed.